zazakia/fbmsbackup3/docs/TINDAHAN_THEME.md

 - All existing components automatically support the new theme
 - Theme switching is handled through the existing theme store
 - CSS variables ensure consistent theming across all components
-- Dark/light mode toggle works within the Peddlr theme variants
+- Dark/light mode toggle works within the Tindahan theme variants